JULIELab/JULIELab.github.io/econlp2018.md

 # Submission information

-Two types of papers are solicited: <strong>Long papers</strong> (8 pages) should describe solid results with strong experimental, empirical or theoretical/formal backing, <strong>short papers</strong> (4 pages) should describe work in progress where preliminary results have already been worked out.
+Two types of papers are solicited: **Long papers** (8 pages) should describe solid results with strong experimental, empirical or theoretical/formal backing, **short papers** (4 pages) should describe work in progress where preliminary results have already been worked out.
 Accepted papers will appear in the workshop proceedings.
 All papers are allowed unlimited but sensible pages for references.
 Final camera-ready versions will be allowed an additional page of content to address reviewers' comments.
 All submissions should be in PDF format (using ACL 2018 style sheets for the main conference; see [ACL 2018 style sheets at current CfP](http://acl2018.org/call-for-papers/) and made through the Softconf website set up for this workshop ([softconf ACL2018 ECONLP](https://www.softconf.com/acl2018/ECONLP/)).

 # Key Dates (several extensions)